WPBeginner

 • As open source software, they are all community-driven projects.

-While there are a lot of similarities, they are different in many aspects.
-They have different policies about what to include in the core software, how to handle modules and templates, how to deal with security, etc. These differences make a big impact on users, and how they build their websites.
+For instance, they have different policies about what to include in the core software, how to handle modules and templates, how to deal with security, etc.

 Ease of Use and Beginner Friendliness